hipe/tmx/autonomous_component_system/doc/issues/028-parameters-normalize.md

-## improved distillation :#Algorithm
+## normal normalization :#Algorithm

-this is perhaps an improved distillation of the algorithm referenced in the introduction:
+(as stated in the intro, this is a specialized form of the referenced normal normalization, and is tagged as a candidate participant of a future unification.)

 in the defined ("formal") order, for each formal parameter: